Skip to main content

 Review summary

 JackpotRabbit is a sweepstakes casino reviewed with community vote data and evidence-labeled editorial notes.
-Across 91 community votes (3.4/5), the editorial verdict is Proceed with Caution, and listed payout timing is No clean public prize-processing SLA found in the operator pages reviewed, support responses may take up to 72 hours.
-It is restricted in 15 US states.
+Across 91 community votes (moderate confidence, 3.4/5), the editorial verdict is Proceed with Caution, and listed payout timing is No clean public prize-processing SLA found in the operator pages reviewed, support responses may take up to 72 hours.
+It is restricted in 18 US states.
 Strength: Large slot-first lobby, though exact game count varies by source.

 JackpotRabbit score breakdown